philgyford/vagrant-heroku-cedar-14-python/README.md

 ## Potential problems

-If you try to access your Django site in a browser but get a "Peer authentication failed for user" error, then ensure you've set the `HOST` value in your Django settings file to `localhost`.
+If you try to access your Django site in a browser but get a "Peer authentication failed for user" error, then ensure you've set the `HOST` value in your Django settings file to `localhost` or (*for development only*) `"*"`.
 An empty string will not work.

 ## Useful / Inspired by: